Elitesid/dfunc-bypasser-py3/README.md

 # Usage:

-You can run the tool with python3 dfunc-bypasser-pyhton3
+You can run the tool like `python3 dfunc-bypasser-pyhton3`

 -h = for help with parameter